begilbert-sys/Mini-Crossword-Generator/README.md

 ## How it works (general overview)
-The project relies on [tries](https://en.wikipedia.org/wiki/Trie) to procedurally generate words on the board, and [backtracks](https://en.wikipedia.org/wiki/Backtracking) if a generated board is invalid.
+The project relies on [tries](https://en.wikipedia.org/wiki/Trie) to procedurally generate words on the board, and [backtracks](https://en.wikipedia.org/wiki/Backtracking) whenever it hits a rut.
 The board is generated letter-by-letter using the following process:

-1. Each filled square keeps two sets of possible "next letters": one for the next letter in the **across** direction and one for the next letter in the **down** direction.
+1. Using nodes from the tries, each filled square keeps two sets of possible "next letters": one for the next letter in the **across** direction and one for the next letter in the **down** direction.
     ```
           s
           e